polterguy/phosphorusfive/README.md

 To download the source code for the system, go to [Releases](https://github.com/polterguy/phosphorusfive/releases), download the latest source code for Phosphorus Five.
 Phosphorus Five (by default) depends upon [Micro](https://github.com/polterguy/micro/releases), so make sure you also download Micro, and put the unzipped folder into your _"/p5.webapp/modules/"_ folder, if you intend to use the source version.
+It is probably wise to rename your Micro folder to become **exactly** _"micro"_ as you move it into the _"p5.webapp/modules/"_ folder of your Phosphorus
+Five root folder - Since this makes upgrades and such easier for you.

 Having Micro in your _"modules"_ folder is **crucial** - Since most other modules depends upon Micro being installed.
 Other modules are optional.
 Any module you build yourself, must be put into the _"/core/p5.webapp/modules/"_ folder of your installation.
 To create your own apps,